mrb/mrb.github.com/_posts/2014-01-01-a-taste-of-logic-programming-in-ruby.markdown

 <a href="https://github.com/jimwise/rulog">rulog</a> is a Prolog engine in Ruby that relies on **unific** and **ambit**.
 I found rulog when searching for an implementation of a logic programming engine, because I needed to see the implementation to understand how it worked, or so I thought.
 It turns out that I actually needed to learn what the hell I was trying to learn - logic programming is such a foreign paradigm that when I first encountered it I had no idea what I was seeing.

-Through exposure to books like **Concepts, Techniques, and Models of Computer Programming,** **The Art of Prolog,** and **The Architecture of Symoblic Computers,** I have started to see real value in exploring declarative programming and how it can intersect with modern, practical approaches to computation.
+Through exposure to books like **Concepts, Techniques, and Models of Computer Programming,** **The Art of Prolog,** and **The Architecture of Symbolic Computers,** I have started to see real value in exploring declarative programming and how it can intersect with modern, practical approaches to computation.
 While **rulog** is a simple and somewhat rudimentary Prolog, it is great to be able to see it up close, and the author has made some thoughtful design decisions.

 Here is how you can define the rules for <a href="http://mathworld.wolfram.com/PeanosAxioms.html">Peano's Axioms</a> - the number, equal, and plus relations: